-The District's customer base consists of residential users and commercial and industrial users that, for the most part, do not utilize large quantities of water or have strong wastewater discharges.
+The District's customer base consists of residential users and commercial and industrial users that do not utilize large quantities of water or have strong wastewater discharges.
 This customer base characteristic results in a stable revenue base since the loss of any one user will not significantly impact the District's service charge revenues.